adempiere/adempiere-site/src/community/apply_for_projects_to_allocate_funds_from_the_foundation.md

 ## General requirements:

-1.- Research the foundation and its selection criteria: As in the previous procedure, start by researching the foundation that organizes the contest and understand its objectives and requirements for the allocation of funds.
+1.- Research the foundation and its selection criteria: start by researching the foundation that organizes the contest and understand its objectives and requirements for the allocation of funds.

 Check to see if the foundation has a particular interest in projects related to Adempiere.